 In the investment world, there is no such thing as a sure thing.
 Even good investments can turn sour, given a dose of bad news or exogenous events.

 However, some investments carry warning signs, and the best way to invest money is to heed these warnings to avoid losses or outright scams.
 Take a look at some of the most common red flags to help you learn what to avoid as an investor.
+And if you’re still not sure, you can avoid bad investments by finding a trustworthy broker that offers quality customer service and financial advisors to answer your questions and help guide you towards safe and profitable investments.

 You Need to Borrow to Buy It